 5.7 Right of data portability

 If you wish, you have the right to transfer your Personal Information between service providers.
 In effect, this means that you are able to transfer the details we hold on you to another third party.
 To allow you to do so, we will provide you with your data in a commonly used machine-readable format so that you can transfer the data.
 Alternatively, we may directly transfer the data for you.

 You have the right to lodge a complaint and can contact us via email at email@example.com or write to us at 5 St Margarets, Twickenham, TW1 2LN, London, UK.
 You also have the right to make a complaint to your local supervisory authority which is the Information Commissioner’s Office in the UK and you can find out their current contact details on their website.

-6. Legal conditions for using your personal data
+6. Legal conditions for using your Personal Information

-Here we explain why and when we have the legal right to use your data in certain ways.
+Here we explain why and when we have the legal right to use your Personal Information in certain ways.

 6.1 Where using your data is in our legitimate interests

-We are allowed to use your personal data where it is in our interests to do so, and those interests aren’t outweighed by any potential prejudice to you.
+We are allowed to use your Personal Information where it is in our interests to do so, and those interests aren’t overridden by your data protection & privacy interests.

-We believe that our use of your personal data is within a number of our legitimate interests, including but not limited to:
+We believe that our use of your Personal Information is based on our legitimate interest when allowed by law, including but not limited to: